Supplementation with nicotinamide mononucleotide (NMN) can preserve telomere length to counteract liver fibrosis

-Scientists from multiple institutions, including Baylor College of Medicine, MD Anderson Cancer Center, and the University of Pennsylvania perform experiments on mice, indicating nicotinamide mononucleotide (NMN) supplementation ameliorates cellular conditions associated with reduced DNA integrity and counteracts liver disease.
+Scientists from multiple institutions, including Baylor College of Medicine, MD Anderson Cancer Center, and the University of Pennsylvania performed experiments on mice showing that nicotinamide mononucleotide (NMN) supplementation ameliorates cellular conditions associated with reduced DNA integrity and counteracts liver disease.